swlaschin/fsrequire/README.md

 ```
 #load @"path/to/repo/fsrequire.fsx"
-FsRequire.Install("path/to/projects")
+FsRequire.Setup("path/to/projects")
 ```

 or from the command line:

 ```
-FSI /path/to/repo/fsrequire.fsx -install path/to/projects
+FSI /path/to/repo/fsrequire.fsx -setup path/to/projects
 ```

 This will:

-* Create a `fsrequire.settings` file under your home directory (for exact location, see below).
+* Create a `fsrequire.config` file under your home directory (for exact location, see below).
-* An `_fsrequire` directory will be created under the solution root and under each project directory (if any).
+* An `_require` directory will be created under the solution root and under each project directory (if any).
-* An initial "fsrequire.config" file will be created in the _fsrequire directory.
+* An initial ".require" file will be created in the _require directory.
-* For project based systems (e.g. VisualStudio/Xamarin/MonoDevelop), the `_fsrequire` directory and config file will be added to the project file.
+* For project based systems (e.g. VisualStudio/Xamarin/MonoDevelop), the `_require` directory and config file will be added to the project file.

 ### 3. Editing the "requires" list

-After FsRequire is installed, you can edit the `fsrequire.config` file in a project to set up the required modules.
+After FsRequire is installed, you can edit the `.require` file in a project to set up the required modules.

-The content of a `fsrequire.config` file is:
+The content of a `.require` file is:

 * a key:value pair, where the key is "fsrequire" and the value is a comma separated list of library ids